 If your research proposal does not fit the track where you applied, you will be rejected.
 However, if the application is otherwise of very high quality, and the track admission committee finds that your proposed topic fits another track, your application might be transferred to that other track’s admission committee for second evaluation.
 If this other track finds your application convincing, they might offer you an interview, and later, admission.
 However, as a rule, admission committees are not responsible for finding the best track for your application: it is your responsibility to apply to the track where you fit, because such track transfers happen only occasionally during the admission process.

 Yes.
-Applicants have the possibility to submit their application to up to 5 programs within CEU, and this means that you can also apply to more than one tracks.
+Applicants have the possibility to submit their application to up to 5 programs within CEU, and this means that you can also apply to more than one track.
 However, the Doctoral School strongly encourages you to apply to not more than two tracks in one admission year.

-Can tracks be changed after admission?
+Can I change tracks after admission?

 Applicants win admission to a specific track and student financial packages are associated with tracks.
 Changing “home” tracks after admission happens only in exceptional circumstances, exclusively in the first semester of the first year, and pending the approval by the School Director after consultation with the relevant track representatives.